 While the highest elevation lakes are easy to identify, what are the lowest elevation lakes within the 50 states?
 This article will explore the 15 lowest elevation lakes in the United States.

-The 15 Lowest Elevation Lakes in the United States
+Discover the 15 Lowest Elevation Lakes in the U.S.

 15. Lake Superior, Minnesota